-- i) An arbitrator, in the determination of a complaint of harassment, shall have the authority to take reasonable steps to protect the interests of all parties in privacy and confidentiality in the determination of procedural and evidentiary matters, subject to fairness to all parties. - ii) If the grievor and the employee who is the subject of the grievance are both members of the same bargaining unit, then, the arbitrator shall also have jurisdiction in respect to any subsequent grievance arising from related discipline of the member who is the subject of the grievance. - d) The employee who initiated the grievance, and the employee who is the subject of the grievance, shall have the right to Association representation at all meetings, interviews, and hearings where the faculty member's presence is requested by management in connection with these allegations. - e) Normally grievances will be filed after the incident(s) and/or series of incidents occur; however, time limits may be extended. - f) If the grievor chooses to file a simultaneous complaint with the Human Rights Commission, the grievor agrees that, in so doing, the grievance procedure shall precede the complaint.

-24.1.5 Discrimination and Human Rights

-- 24.1.5.1 The College and the Faculty Association do not condone discrimination without cause. - 24.15.2 The parties agree that the provisions of Section 8 of the Human Rights Act, SBC Chapter 22, 1984, apply as though included in, and forming part of, this Agreement.
+- i) An arbitrator, in the determination of a complaint of harassment, shall have the authority to take reasonable steps to protect the interests of all parties in privacy and confidentiality in the determination of procedural and evidentiary matters, subject to fairness to all parties. - ii) If the grievor and the employee who is the subject of the grievance are both members of the same bargaining unit, then, the arbitrator shall also have jurisdiction in respect to any subsequent grievance arising from related discipline of the member who is the subject of the grievance. - d) The employee who initiated the grievance, and the employee who is the subject of the grievance, shall have the right to Association representation at all meetings, interviews, and hearings where the faculty member's presence is requested by management in connection with these allegations. - e) Normally grievances will be filed after the incident(s) and/or series of incidents occur; however, time limits may be extended. - f) If the grievor chooses to file a simultaneous complaint with the Human Rights Commission, the grievor agrees that, in so doing, the grievance procedure shall precede the complaint. - 24.1.5 Discrimination and Human Rights - 24.1.5.1 The College and the Faculty Association do not condone discrimination without cause. - 24.15.2 The parties agree that the provisions of Section 8 of the Human Rights Act, SBC Chapter 22, 1984, apply as though included in, and forming part of, this Agreement.

-SIGNED BY BOTH PARTIES TO British Columbia, this da THIS AGREEMENT, in the City of Cranbrook, of, 2013.
-THE COLLEGE OF THE ROCKI FACULTY ASSOCIATION COLLEGE OF THE ROCKIES Leslie Molnar, President Faculty Association John Bowman, PSEA Chair Board of Directors Joan Kaun, VP Bargaining Negotiating Committee David Walls President & CEO Ben Heyde Negotiating Committee Sheila McDonald Negotiating Committee Brian Harvey Negotiating Committee Doug McLachlan Negotiating Committee Yvonne Nelson Negotiating Committee Marilyn Petersen Negotiating Committee
+SIGNED BY BOTH PARTIES TO THIS AGREEMENT, in the City of Cranbrook, British Columbia, this 4th day of DECEMBER , 2015.
+COLLEGE OF THE ROCKIES THE COLLEGE OF THE ROCKIES FACULTY ASSOCIATION Leslie Molnar, President Roy Daykin, PSEA Chair Board of Directors Faculty Association Ducla Joan Kaun, VP Bargaining David Walls Faculty Association President & CEO who Milmald Sheila McDonald Ben Heyde Negotiating Committee Negotiating Committee Rezin Butalid Darrell Bethune Negotiating Committee Negotiating Committee Heather Hépworth Negotiating Committee Yvonne Nelson Negotiating Committee

-Letter of Understanding re: Early Retirement Incentive Program
+1. Letter of Understanding re: Early Retirement Incentive Program